Last updated : July 14, 2025

 Trying to beat hair drug tests

-Employers are beginning to realize the value of the hair test.
 It’s currently the most expensive of the three employee drug testing methods.
-Even so, a growing number of employers are switching to the test because of the 90-day detection period.
-As a matter of fact, employers in the trucking industry are choosing to take on the expense of the test for pre-employment testing.
-Employers are reporting that when applicants learn they must submit to a hair test in addition to the federally mandated urine test, they get up and walk out.
+Even so, employers are switching to the test because of the 90-day detection period.
+As a matter of fact, some employers in the trucking industry are already choosing to take on the expense of the test for pre-employment testing.
+Their employees take both the DOT test and a company-required hair test.

+Employers report that when some applicants learn they must submit to a hair test in addition to the federally mandated urine test, they get up and walk out.
 That’s because they know there is no way to beat a hair test.
 The drug metabolites stored in the hair follicle grow out into the center of the hair shaft becoming a part of it.
-It’s there forever.
+That means it’s there forever.

-That doesn’t stop some from trying to get over on the test though.
+It doesn’t stop some from trying to get over on the test though.

 Here’s a quick list of ways they try: